SamBelkacem/Machine-Learning-Basics/README.md

 This tutorial covers Machine Learning Basics using ``Python``.

-The GitHub repository includes three main components:
+The GitHub repository focuses on three main components:

   - **Data preprocessing and analysis:** clean and transform raw data into a format suitable for analysis using ``NumPy`` and ``Pandas``.
   - **Data visualization:** understand and explore data visually using ``Matplotlib`` and ``Seaborn``.